-Pretrial Assessment and Monitoring: Probation (lead agency) received local funding and a grant from the Superior Court to utilize the Public Safety Assessment (PSA) tool to inform pretrial release and monitoring decisions based on risk of failure to appear (FTA), risk of new criminal activity, and risk of new violent criminal activity.
-The Pretrial Pilot began October 2019 and was recently extended to operate with grant and county funding through December 2023.
-Pretrial monitoring can include court reminders, office visits, community visits and GPS monitoring.
-Superior Court has released 5,776 clients on Pretrial Monitoring from October 2019 through May 2023.
+Pretrial Assessment and Monitoring: Probation (lead agency) receives local funding and grant funding from the Superior Court to utilize the Public Safety Assessment (PSA) tool to inform pretrial release and monitoring decisions based on risk of failure to appear (FTA), risk of new criminal activity, and risk of new violent criminal activity.
+Pretrial Monitoring began as a pilot program in October 2019.
+It now serves as a permanent resource for the court to support additional pretrial release, community safety, and successful returns to court after release from jail.
+Probation conducts assessments on individuals booked into custody and monitors individuals released to Pretrial by the Superior Court at no cost to the client.
+Monitoring can include court reminder telephone calls, office visits, community visits and GPS monitoring.
+Pretrial monitoring expanded to include support and monitoring for clients the court has granted Felony Mental Health Diversion with pretrial monitoring.
+Superior Court has released 8,300 clients on Pretrial Monitoring from October 2019 through May 2024.
+With additional officers added specifically for Mental Health Diversion clients, the number of clients receiving monitoring services increased 25% from 724 in January 2024 to 906 in May 2024

-• BOS Meeting dated 12/14/2021, Item #25 (Authorization To Execute A Memorandum of Understanding With The Superior Court...For The Pretrial Release Program...)
+BOS Meeting dated 12/14/2021, Item #25 (Authorization To Execute A Memorandum of Understanding With The Superior Court...For The Pretrial Release Program...)

-Public Defender Pretrial Support Project (PTSP): Public Defender (lead agency) received a grant from the Bureau of Justice Assistance (BJA) to develop and operate a pretrial support program using evidence based tools to interview jail inmates prior to arraignment to identify needs, provide social worker support/case management (in custody and in the community), link to services, and coordinate safe discharge plans.
-Over 4,000 pretrial defendants have been screened through this program since January 2021.
-At the Board of Supervisors (BOS) June 2021 budget hearing, additional county funds were granted to expand this program.
-At the December 14, 2021 BOS meeting (item #27), the program was further expanded through approval of an MOU between the Public Defender's Office and Superior Court for additional grant funds from December 15, 2021 through December 2023 for PTSP to provide supplemental services (transitional housing, transportation from jail and to court/probation/services, behavioral health intervention, employment, phone, clothing, etc.) to clients released on Pretrial Monitoring.
+Public Defender Pretrial Support Project (PTSP): Public Defender (lead agency) received a grant from the Bureau of Justice Assistance (BJA) to develop and operate a pretrial support program using evidence-based tools to interview jail inmates prior to arraignment to identify needs, provide social worker support/case management (in custody and in the community), link to services, and coordinate safe discharge plans.
+Pretrial defendants started receiving screening through this program in January 2021.
+The BOS subsequently approved additional county funds to expand this program in both fiscal years 2022-24, and at the December 14, 2021 BOS meeting (item #27) through approval of an MOU between the Public Defender's Office and Superior Court for additional grant funds from December 15, 2021 through December 2023 for PTSP to provide supplemental services (transitional housing, transportation from jail and to court/probation/services, behavioral health intervention, employment, phone, clothing, etc.) to clients released on Pretrial Monitoring.
 In March 2022, the Exodus Project was contracted to connect community intervention workers with PTSP social workers to provide additional support to individuals released under the Pretrial Support Project.
-On June 7, 2023, the BOS approved FY 2023-24 Recommended Budget with additional funds to expand the Public Defender pretrial services.
+County funding and ongoing grant funds from Superior Court continue to support PTSP.